 Our obstetrics and gynecology residency training program is organized to provide the broad experience necessary to develop the essential clinical and technical skills of an obstetrician/gynecologist.
 We offer a unique blend of patients drawn from the University, private practice and public health resources that helps foster a diversity of patient care experiences across all socioeconomic frontiers.
 Through a partnership with SSM Health, a regional health care entity, Saint Louis University has positioned itself for continued growth and success by promoting excellent patient care.

 The strong academic background of our program is complemented by SSM St. Mary's Hospital, which we are based.
 Our residency also incorporates experiences at other hospitals in the region for maximum exposure to all available educational opportunities and faculty expertise.
-These include SSM Health Saint Louis University Hospital, Mercy Hospital St. Louis and other elective rotations.
+These include SSM Health Saint Louis University Hospital, St. Luke's Hospital, and other elective rotations.
 Our learning environment is one that encourages the pursuit of knowledge in a caring, professional and respectful manner.

 Our residency program consists of 24 residents, six per year.
 We will be filling six new positions for the 2018-19 academic year.
 All applicants need to apply using the Electronic Residency Application Service (ERAS) from the Association of American Medical Colleges (AAMC) and the Education Commission for Foreign Medical Graduates (ECFMG).